 Our curriculum will also enable our pupils to become good citizens and demonstrate an appreciation for each other, the school community and the world.
 Our pupils are encouraged to be respectful and accepting, even when others' opinions differ from their own.
 We will measure the impact of curriculum through:

-- Pupil achievement data

-- Attendance rates
+- Pupil achievement data - Attendance rates

 - Behaviour

 - Pupil Voice

+- Staff Voice

+- Work Monitoring

-- Learning walks
+- Learning walks and lesson visits

-- Stakeholder surveys
+- Stakeholder Surveys